icure/medtech-docs/sdks/how-to/how-to-listen-to-icure-events.md

 :::caution

-As you can subscribe to multiple event types, unfortunately for now you don't have the information of which event type triggered the callback.
-You may want to use a different connection for each event type.
+If you subscribe to multiple event types, you will not have access to the event type that triggered the callback.
+You may want to use a different connection for each event type if you need to distinguish them.

 :::

 ### Example

-To be able to test this example, you need to create a `DataSample` object with the `IC-TEST` tag code and `TEST` tag type.
+To test this example, we will create a `DataSample` object with the `IC-TEST` tag code and `TEST` tag type.

 :::note